-Nestled in the southwest corner of downtown Seattle, in the Pioneer Square neighborhood, the Embassy Suites by Hilton Seattle sits right next door to the King Street Station and just steps away from CenturyLink Field.
-Families traveling into the city via Link light rail, car or ferry will find the hotel’s convenient location a major perk along with its proximity to some of the city’s top tourist attractions.
-Access the Seattle Great Wheel, Seattle Aquarium, Pike Place Market and Seattle Art Museum along with a plethora of restaurants, eateries and specialty shops all within one mile of the hotel.
+Nestled in the Pioneer Square neighborhood, the Embassy Suites by Hilton Seattle sits right next door to the King Street Station and just steps away from CenturyLink Field.
+Families traveling into the city via Link light rail, car, or ferry will find the hotel’s convenient location a major perk along with its proximity to some of the city’s top tourist attractions.
+Access the Seattle Great Wheel, Seattle Aquarium, Pike Place Market and Seattle Art Museum, along with a plethora of restaurants, eateries, and specialty shops all within one mile of the hotel.

-Stay: The Embassy Suites by Hilton Seattle is composed of two glass towers, one housing the main lobby and hotel amenities as well as 282 two-room suites, studio suites and luxury penthouse suites with ahh-mazing views of downtown Seattle and Elliott Bay.
-The spacious two room suites (which are perfect for a family of four) each feature a separate living area, private bedroom and a mini kitchen along with a queen size sofa bed, a HDTV in each room (with cable and movie channels), a wet bar, refrigerator, microwave and complimentary Wi-Fi.
-Plus, each room features the latest in digital technology and an Amazon Echo, so your kids can ask for additional towels, room service and whatever else in on their little minds.
+Stay: The Embassy Suites by Hilton Seattle is composed of two glass towers, boasting ahh-mazing views of downtown Seattle and Elliott Bay.
+The spacious two room suites--perfect for a family of four--each feature a separate living area, private bedroom, and a mini kitchen.
+Each room features an Amazon Echo so your kids can ask for additional towels, room service, or the soundtrack to Frozen 2.
 If you’re hoping to take in the city’s gorgeous views from your room, be sure to upgrade to a premium suite or go big and book an exclusive Embassador suite on the top floor.

 Good Eats: Each morning, families can enjoy a free made-to-order breakfast in the hotel's second floor dining hall.
-During breakfast hours (which begin at 6:30 a.m. on weekdays and 7:30 a.m. on weekends), kids will find an assortment of cereals, delish pastries and grab-and-go options to fill their little bellies while mom and dad fuel up at the cooked-to-order omelet bar or go for more traditional breakfast fare, including waffles, bacon, sausage, potatoes, fresh fruit and an assortment of drinks.
-In the evenings, families can take advantage of complimentary drinks (both alcoholic and non-alcoholic) and light appetizers served at the hotel’s Evening Reception inside Zephyr Bar.
-Bring your kid crew into Zephyr between 5:30 p.m.-7:30 p.m. (yep, it’s totally kid-friendly) and let them nosh on tasty snacks and drinks while you enjoy an assortment of Northwest-inspired wines, beers and craft cocktails.
-If you’ve got a crew of late owls or early risers, 13 Coins, located in the hotel's lobby, is where you can enjoy breakfast, lunch or dinner 24 hours a day.
-With just an elevator ride away, it makes feeding hangry kids at every hour of your stay easy-peasy.
+In the evenings, families can take advantage of complimentary drinks and snacks at the hotel’s evening reception inside Zephyr Bar.
+Bring the whole crew into Zephyr between 5:30 p.m.-7:30 p.m. (it’s 100% kid-friendly) and let them nosh on tasty snacks and drinks while you enjoy an assortment of Northwest-inspired wine, beer, and craft cocktails.
+For another easy, tasty option walk down the block to Cone & Steiner for yummy sandwiches, local brews, and any sundries you need.
+For late owls or early risers, Seattle institution 13 Coins is located in the hotel's lobby.
+24 hour breakfast, lunch or dinner is just an elevator ride away.

-Don’t Miss: If you go during the warmer months, the outdoor rooftop deck with killer views of Elliott Bay, the Seattle waterfront and cityscape will not disappoint!
+Don’t Miss: If the weather cooperates, the outdoor rooftop deck with killer views of the Seattle skyline and Elliott Bay will not disappoint.

 255 S. King.
 St.